Samir Kumar Saha: Achievements

 Saha played a key role in implementing vaccines against two bacteria that cause meningitis and pneumonia in Bangladesh.
 It had a direct positive impact on the health of children in the country.

 As a leading researcher in pediatrics, he has been performing surveillance on invasive childhood diseases in Bangladesh for more than a decade.
 He has also led research into the resistance to treatment of some pneumococcal diseases.

 Saha along with his team designed and set up four sentinel hospital surveillance network in Bangladesh.
 The "community adjusted hospital-based surveillance" is a model of surveillance that records data of the burden of diseases at a population level.
 The surveillance data is generated on invasive childhood diseases caused by Streptococcus pneumoniae, Haemophilus influenzae, Salmonella typhi/paratyphi, etc.

 Saha has published more than 150 papers in peer-reviewed journals, mostly exploring the topics of childhood pneumonia and meningitis.

-International and national public health organizations
+Public health organizations

 A member of Pneumococcal Awareness Council of Experts (PACE), he also heads the steering committee of the Coalition Against Typhoid (CaT) of the Sabin Vaccine Institute.
 He is an associate of the Department of International Health of Johns Hopkins University, Maryland and adjunct scientist of International Centre for Diarrhoeal Disease Research, Bangladesh (ICDDR,B).
 He is also a member of the National Committee for Immunization Policies of the Government of Bangladesh.